aws-solutions-library-samples/guidance-for-bioinformatics-workflow-development-using-devops-on-aws/README.md

 * [ project/workflow/test.parameters.json ](project/workflow/test.parameters.json): Update with the bucket and testing file location for the dynamic tests.
 * [project/workflow/parameter-template.json](project/workflow/parameter-template.json): Update with the template for the parameters your workflow is taking.
 You can also change the workflow files once they are in the newly created codecommit git repository.
+Every time you push a change to the branch tracked by codepipeline, a new build and release process will be triggered.

 ---
 ## Versioning